Thaccus/Starbase-Nav-Suite/WIP/IPS Chips/readme.md

 These chips replace compassISAN3in and compassOutputXYZ with Fryke's IPS system and the "sacred grid" origin alignment.
 Reciver TM fields must be renamed FT, BT, and DT to use.
-May make a 2chip compasslike solution in the future.
+These totally break :KS and have no speed calc of their own so you will have to deal with that.